r3fang/TaFuCo/README.md

 ## FAQ

  1. **How fast is TFC?**
+ On average, ~6min for 1 million read pairs.
- TFC is 100% implemented in C. We tested TCF (predict) on 43 different targeted RNA-seq data sets with various number of reads ranging from 0.9m to 20m against 506 targeted genes, here is the running time.
-On average, TFC runs 6min per sample.
+ TFC is 100% implemented in C. We tested TCF on 43 real RNA-seq data with various number of reads ranging from 0.9m to 20m against 506 targeted genes, here is the running time.
+On average, TFC runs ~6min per million reads.

   |Sample         | Reads Number   | Running Time |
   |:-------------:| :-------------:| :-------------:|